 Simply put, there is no way to reliably create products that meet stringent quality standards without passing quality control costs onto the customer.
 Since NBC cartridge manufacturers cannot raise their prices without giving up a key advantage, they must choose to forego quality control and simply hope that enough cartridges function correctly to make the defective and non-functioning ones appear like statistical flukes.

-recent report from HP compares remanufactured cartridges to compatible cartridges, finding that they contribute substantially to the amount of preventable waste organizations produce and produce lower quality prints.
+A recent report from HP compares remanufactured cartridges to compatible cartridges, finding that they contribute substantially to the amount of preventable waste organizations produce and produce lower quality prints.
 Even HP agrees that remanufactured cartridges offer superior value when compared to new builds.

 Although newly built compatible cartridges have rock-bottom prices, grave quality oversights prevent them from sharing the stellar reputation that CIG remanufactured cartridges enjoy.